 The Harmony Search (HS) algorithm has been inspired by the music improvisation process.
-It а relatively recent meta-heuristic is optimization technique and has been used to solve various optimization problems.
+It relatively recent meta-heuristic optimization technique and has been used to solve various optimization problems.
 This algorithm was first introduced by Geem et al. [22].
 The main idea behind the HS algorithm is to achieve the most harmony among the musicians when they are playing a note.
-Most (PAR) is defined as follows to simulate the process of pitch adjustment:
+Most important characteristics of HS algorithm are as follows [23]: